Su24-CS5004-Online-Lionelle/final-project-group-8/Manual/README.md

 - Offers users the ability to load in previously saved out collections of trivia questions, via `.json` file that creates during save.
 - Requires file designation.
 - NOTE: Loading process will de-duplicate pre-existing and incoming questions.
-Pre-existing sort may not apply automatically.
+Pre-existing sort will be maintained.

 #### How to Use